Aedrus/google-web-fonts-list/readme.md

 * Set flex in _grid.scss for justify content and align content to align header in top bar.

 ## Top to Bottom: The Cards
-Once the top header is done, I start designing the cards that make up each google font.
+Once the top header was done, I started designing the cards that make up each google font.
 I worked on the following:
 * Setting a white background for the card as well as a box shadow to make it stand out.
 * Margins to push it away from edges of the viewport and other cards.
 * Padding to add "padding" within the card, increasing white space between the inner text.